timmaxw/HitecDServo/README.md

 Want to help improve support for other Hitec D-series servo models?
 If you run the [Programmer](examples/Programmer/Programmer.ino) example sketch with an unsupported servo model, it will print some diagnostic information on the Arduino Serial Monitor.
 Please [open a GitHub issue](https://github.com/timmaxw/HitecDServo/issues/new) with the diagnostic information.

 ### Supported Arduino models
-The library has been tested with an Arduino Uno.
+The library has been tested with an Arduino Uno (5V, 16MHz) and a Sparkfun Pro Micro (3.3V, 8MHz).

 Non-AVR architectures are not supported.
-(The library synchronously bit-bangs the serial protocol, and this depends on exact instruction cycle counts.)
+(The library synchronously bit-bangs the serial protocol, and this depends on instruction cycle counts.)

 ### Serial protocol details
 See [src/HitecDServoInternal.h](src/HitecDServoInternal.h) for notes on the details of the serial protocol between the Hitec DPC-11 programmer and the servo.
 See [extras/DPC11Notes.md](extras/DPC11Notes.md) for some additional notes about the behavior of the DPC-11 programmer.